jegfish/ram-dev-env/README.md

 You will usually start out in your home directory.

 The commands in this document will be short and you may be using them often, so it could be a good idea to type them out.
-If you decide to use copy and paste, be take care to not copy the prompt.
+If you decide to use copy and paste, take care to not copy the prompt.

 So, to run the above command you would type `echo "hello"` into the terminal, then press enter/return to run the command.